w314/notes/javaNotes/javaSet.md

 // ADD ELEMENT
-// no error if you try to add already existing element set.add("TX");
+// returns false if the set already contianed the element true if it did not set.add("TX");